Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Keep up the good work – and don't feel bad about chargingme for the pleasure.

-Jcalton88 almost 15 years ago
+Jcalton88 over 15 years ago

 Jcalton88